 How to visit the Stuðlagil Canyon?

 The second one requires some hiking.
 An effort that only adds to the enjoyment of visiting such a place.
 Again after turning south on Ring Road nr.
 1 by Skjödólfsstaðir to road nr.
 923, you drive to the farm Klaustursel about 14 kilometers, a bit less than driving to the farm Grund.
 Here you find a bridge on the river Jökla by the farm Klaustursel that is on the other side, the east side.
-By the bridge, there is a parking lot on the west side, and driving over the narrow bridge is not allowed.
-After walking over the bridge to the east riverbank, you take a hike on the track about four kilometers to the Stuðlagil canyon, which is very near to the farm Grund.
+By the bridge, there is a parking lot on the west side, and driving over the bridge is not an option.
+After walking over the bridge to the east riverbank, you take a hike on the track about four kilometers to the Stuðlagil canyon and is probably less of an effort and more interesting than the odd stairs on the west side by Grund.
 It is recommended to stop after two kilometers by one of the most beautiful basalt column waterfalls in Iceland, Stuðlafoss.
 Climbing down to the river in the canyon is possible at one spot and requires careful climbing, but once down by the river, you sense that you have entered a wonder-world of basalt columns.
 The stones and rocks are sometimes wet and slippery, so take precaution.
 Since the hike, both ways is 8 kilometers and stops by the waterfall, and the canyon is probably two to three hours.
 For photography, it is recommended to be in the canyon in the morning.
 An excellent way to plan this visit is to stay at Skjödólfsstaðir accommodation or campsite and get an early morning start.

 If you are going to visit the Stuðlagill Canyon in Iceland you might be looking for a places to stay.
 Here you can book from a selection of accommodationin the Stuðlagil area.
 Preferably at Skjöldólfsstaðir.